oxo-real/hajime/README.md

 --------------------------------

 # hajime
-copyright (c) 2019 - 2025  |  oxo
+copyright (c) 2017 - 2025  |  oxo

-When the right preparations are made this installation script installs an up-to-date Arch Linux system on an x64 architecture.
+This installation script installs an up-to-date Arch Linux system on an x64 architecture.
+For installation a network connection is optional.

 ## a five part arch linux installation series

 ### 1  base
 The 'base' script creates a Globally Unique Identifiers (GUID) partition table (GPT) and Unified Extensible Firmware Interface (UEFI) system partition with systemd boot to bootstrap the user space for latest stable release (LSR) and long term support (LTS) arch linux kernel.

 BOOT (ro) can and is recommended to be a separate device partition and physical separate storage medium.
-Logical volume manager (LVM) is fully encrypted with Linux Unified Key Setup (LUKS2) and contains the separate volume partitions ROOT, USR (ro), VAR (ro), HOME and SWAP (optional).
+Logical volume manager (LVM) is fully encrypted with Linux Unified Key Setup (LUKS2) and contains the separate volume partitions ROOT, TMP, USR (ro), VAR (ro), HOME and SWAP (optional).

 ### 2  conf
 The 'conf' script configures settings for time, network, mirrorlists, bootloader entries for both latest stable release (LSR) and long term support (LTS) kernel, ramdisk and creates an user environment.